 If you create a Fabric connection without providing any information about which data to access, the connection cannot function.
-To access a database, you must provide the driver with either of these types of information:
+To access a database, you must provide the driver with one of the following:

 The name of a high-availability group known by the MySQL Fabric instance to which you've connected.
 In such a group, one server is the master (the primary) and the others are slaves (secondaries).